Etyre/Engineered-Efficacy-/Intentionality-and-Productivity-system.md

 #####Amping up Pushing past dragginess

 Sometimes I’ll be particularly tired or draggy, on a day, but I want to exercise anyway.
-To counteract my disinclination to exert myself, I’ll get into a slightly high-arousal mode.
+To counteract my disinclination to exert myself, I’ll use my activation process to get into a slightly high-arousal mode.

+	**Activation Process:**

+	1. 40 Pushups
+	2. 3 sets of Bellows Breathing (20 breaths a set)

-Between sets, I’ll pace and take deep moderately-paced nasal breaths, to maintain a somewhat heightened level of physiological arousal.
+Then, between sets, I’ll pace and take deep moderately-paced nasal breaths, to maintain a somewhat heightened level of physiological arousal.

 -------

-In addition to all of the above, I have a policy that I don’t eat a second meal of the day unless I have done some exercise, even if it is just pull ups.
+In addition to all of the above, I have a policy that I don’t eat a second meal of the day unless I have done some exercise, even if it is just pullups.

 ###Rest days